Makdee: Plot

-Life in Chunni's village is all peace and quiet, and great fun.
-She fools the villagers including her parents with her impersonation of her twin sister, Munni.
+Life in Chunni's village is all peace and quiet and great fun.
+She fools the villagers, including her parents, with her impersonation of her twin sister, Munni.

-In the village, there is a mansion that is said to be haunted and legend goes that a witch called Makdee (Shabana Azmi) resides there.
-The legend has it that whosoever wanders into the mansion, comes out as an animal.
+In the village, there is a mansion that is said to be haunted, and legend goes that a witch called Makdee (Shabana Azmi) resides there.
+The legend has it that whoever wanders into the mansion comes out as an animal.
 No one in the village dares to enter the mansion.

 Things are going fine for Chunni until the day one of her pranks gets quite out of hand.
-Chunni, her sister and her friend Mughal-e-azam are constantly at the odds with the local butcher, Kallu (Makarand Deshpande).
-Once Kallu chases Munni, Chunni's docile twin to the mansion mistaking her for Chunni in a fit of rage.
+Chunni, her sister, and her friend Mughal-e-azam are constantly at odds with the local butcher, Kallu (Makarand Deshpande).
+Once Kallu chases Munni, Chunni's docile twin, to the mansion, mistaking her for Chunni in a fit of rage.
 As a result of this, Munni, her docile sister, enters the mansion, where presumably the witch has turned the little girl into a hen.
 Chunni is hysterical when she discovers this.
 She runs from pillar to post to get help, but her credibility is at an all-time low and the entire village refuses to believe her, so Chunni finally enters the haunted mansion alone to search for her sister.

 In the mansion she comes face to face with the witch, she pleads with the witch to let her poor little sister go, as it was no fault of hers.
 But the witch asks her to strike a deal.
 She will turn Munni back into a human only if Chunni can acquire for her hundred hens in exchange.